charlesbrandt/public/system/virtualization/docker-compose.md

 ## Installation

+It is no longer required to install Docker Compose separately.
+Modern `docker` installations include it by default.

 ### NOTE:
 The final Compose v1 release (v1.29.2) was May 10, 2021.
 These packages haven’t received any security updates since then.
 Use at your own risk. https://docs.docker.com/compose/migrate/

-It is no longer required to install Docker Compose separately

-Docker Compose relies on [docker.](docker.md) Be sure to install that first.

 https://docs.docker.com/compose/

-If you want to run multiple containers to meet the requirements of a more complicated service, you can use Docker Compose to bring all of the containers up together.
-To install docker-compose:

-    sudo apt-get install docker compose -y